 Ridge Rules: Know them.
 Short version: pass oncoming gliders on the right, if a pilot can’t go right they have the right of way! (usually because the ridge is on their right, but also if you try to overtake on their right, so instead pass on the ridge side or turn away), and most importantly keep your head on a swivel and always clear your turns.
 More detailed version here (editor’s personal favorite write up, Google for others): http://www.paragliding-lessons.com/paragliding-and-right-of-way-rules-2/

-Landing: There will be a safety officer in the main LZ, which is the beach, which is the only place it’s okay to land during the event.
-When landing on the beach, please avoid the crowds, choose an approach to not frighten, spectators, land safely, and quickly ball up your gear.
+Landing: There will be a safety officer in the main LZ, on the beach.
+When landing please avoid the crowds, choose an approach to not frighten, spectators, land safely, and quickly ball up your gear.
 Watch for kites and kids.
 Do not land within 100’ feet of the walk out.
 Do not land in the parking lot.
 No top landing.
 Do not land in a tree.
 Do not land in the ocean.
 Do land on your feet.
 Do not kite if other pilots are landing.
-Spot landing contest will be scored to encourage these behaviors.
+Spot landings will only be scored if they. are deemed SAFE.